Inga Beale: Career

+Political views

 Beale was an active advocate for the need for a settled business operating environment within the UK.
-At the World Economic Forum in 2018, Beale expressed concerns over the impact on business of remaining Brexit uncertainties as Brexit negotiations enter a second phase to focus on a trade deal once the UK leaves the European Union.
+At the World Economic Forum in 2018, Beale expressed concerns over the impact on business of remaining Brexit uncertainties as Brexit negotiations entered a second phase to focus on a trade deal once the UK left the European Union.

 Personal life

 Beale played competitive rugby for London's Wasps into her thirties, nearly making it to the international level.
-In 2013 she married Philippe Pfeiffer, a Swiss jewellery designer, and the couple live in Spitalfields.
+In 2013, she married Philippe Pfeiffer, a Swiss jewellery designer, and the couple live in Spitalfields, London.